 The Children's Rights Commissioner

 The first Children's Rights Commissioner was Ankie Vandekerckhove.
 She was appointed by the Flemish Parliament in June 1998.
 After completing two terms, she passed the baton to Bruno Vanobbergen in 2009.
+He stayed on untill the end of February 2019.
 The Children's Rights Commissioner performs his duties together with a multidisciplinary team and translates these into a policy plan.

 What does the Office of the Children's Rights Commissioner do?